FloatingArrayDesign/MoorDyn/docs/inputs.rst

    :ref:`time schemes documentation <tschemes>` to learn more about this.
  - g (9.81): The gravity acceleration (m/s^2)
  - rho (1025): The water density (kg/m^3)
  - WtrDpth (0.0): The water depth (m).
-In MoorDyn-F the bathymetry file path can be inputted here.
+In MoorDyn-C the bathymetry file path can be inputted here.
  - kBot (3.0e6): The bottom stiffness (Pa/m)
  - cBot (3.0e5): The bottom damping (Pa-s/m)
  - dtIC (1.0 C, 2.0 F): The threshold amount of time the system must be converged for to be